 Generally, in an EPC network, are two types of data pipes can be found - Default Bearer (with non-guaranteed QOS) and Dedicated Bearer (with assured guaranteed QOS).
 The PacketCheck™ can be used with GL’s MAPS™ UMTS / LTE Simulators to encapsulate the generated packet data within GTP headers when transmitting through the gateways such as SGSN & GGSN, or SGW & PGW to verify the bearer allocation bandwidth at the end points.
 The packet data traffic generated at one end is received at the other end can be verified with various statistics such as packet loss, lost frames, bit error count, Tx Rx frames count and other traffic parameters.

-PacketCheck™ can be configured to measure One-Way Delay (OWD), calculating the delay at the receiving end in µsec.
-One Way Delay [OWD] can be correctly calculated only on a single PC with 2 NIC cards running PacketCheck™ on each of them.
+PacketCheck™ can measure One-Way Delay (OWD), calculating the delay at the receiving end in µsec.
+OWD can only be correctly calculated on a single PC with 2 NICs running PacketCheck™ on each of them.
+Only a single license needs to be purchased in this scenario.
 OWD-Tx option embeds Tx Timestamp within a special OWD packet along with the normal stream data.
 OWD-Rx option receives and detects the special OWD packet.

 Also, PacketCheck™ can be configured to measure the average Round Trip Delay [RTD] value of each packet in µsec.
 RTD is applicable to Tx_RX streams with DUT/ remote end configured in Loopback mode for RTD to work.